HussamUmer/transunet-lite/README.md

 ---

 > **Abstract**
-> This repository introduces **TransUNet-Lite**, a family of lightweight hybrid
-> Transformer–CNN models for medical image segmentation.
-We evaluate UNETR, SETR,
+> This repository introduces TransUNet-Lite, a family of lightweight hybrid transformer–CNN models for medical image segmentation.
+We benchmark UNETR,
-> TransUNet (baseline), and our two proposed variants—**TransUNet-Lite-Base** and
-> **TransUNet-Lite-Tiny**—within a unified, strictly controlled MedSegBench-style
+> SETR, TransUNet (paper-style baseline), and two new variants—TransUNet-Lite-Base and TransUNet-Lite-Tiny—under a single, strictly controlled MedSegBench-style
-> pipeline on two modalities: **ISIC 2016 dermoscopy** and **BUSI breast ultrasound**.
->
-> Lite-Base delivers near-baseline TransUNet performance while reducing parameters
+> pipeline on ISIC 2016 (dermoscopy) and BUSI (breast ultrasound).
+Lite-Base achieves near-baseline TransUNet performance while reducing parameters and
-> and peak GPU memory by **~3–4×**, whereas Lite-Tiny achieves extreme efficiency
-> with **~16× fewer parameters** and **~9× lower VRAM**, yet maintains competitive
+> peak GPU memory by up to ~3–4×, and Lite-Tiny pushes efficiency further with ~16× fewer parameters and ~9× lower VRAM than the baseline, yet competitive
 > Dice/IoU and strong AUPRC/AUROC.
->
-> We additionally report CPU-only latency, throughput, and memory usage, along with
+We additionally report CPU-only latency, throughput, and memory usage, as well as TTA-based uncertainty maps, showing
-> Test-Time Augmentation (TTA)–based uncertainty maps.
-These results show that the
-> Lite variants provide a balanced **accuracy–efficiency–uncertainty** trade-off,
-> making them suitable for real-time, edge, or resource-constrained clinical
+> that the Lite variants provide a favorable accuracy–efficiency–uncertainty trade-off suitable for edge and clinical deployments.
-> deployments.

 ---